Winter Weather Advisory from FRI 2:00 PM EST until SAT 1:00 AM EST

 Issued by National Weather Service – Binghamton, NY

-of up to one inch and ice accumulations of up to two tenths of
+up to one inch and ice accumulations of up to two tenths of an

 * WHERE…In Pennsylvania, Bradford, Susquehanna, Wyoming,